serverless/components/README.md

 * `serverless.component.yml` - This contains the definition of your Serverless Component.
 * `serverelss.js` - This contains your Serverless Component's code.

 One of the most important things to note is that Serverless Components **only** run in the cloud and **do not** run locally.
-You must publish your Component first, to run it.
+You must publish your Component first, to run it (it takes only few seconds to publish).
 Fortunately, we've made this process easy, as described below.

 ### serverless.component.yml